 Lycosid spiders, Lycosa hawaiiensis Simon, occurred in pitfall traps and were seen foraging among rocks.
-Juvenile spiders were more abundant than adults.
-Lycosa hawaiiensis is the predominant predator of the arthropod fauna in from the crater district of Haleakalā (Medeiros and Loope 1994).
+The native wolf spider was not visibly abundant during this sampling session, but ten were captured in pitfall traps.
+These spiders (Lycosa hawaiiensis) are the predominant predators of the arthropod fauna in the crater district of Haleakalā (Medeiros and Loope 1994).